Classroom Teacher Evaluation

 International/National Assessment Data

 Some courses include an international or national assessment as an expectation of student participation.
-When an international or national assessment is administered, student performance data is used to generate the student performance measure component in teacher evaluation.
+When an international or national assessment is administered, student performance data is used to derive the student learning objectives component in the teacher evaluation.
 Because of a commitment by LCS to encourage all students who are motivated to participate in advanced coursework, regardless of previous assessment performance and for the purposes of teacher evaluation, proficiency is defined as students earning a “2” or higher on an Advanced Placement exam.
 See Appendix C.

 Student Learning Objectives

-Teachers that are assigned courses that require the following assessments will be required to write Student Learning Objectives to reflect student achievement on the following assessments: Grades 3-8 Math, Grades 3-10 ELA, Algebra I, Civics, US History, Biology, and Geometry.
-Student performance on these assessments are used to determine if the Student Learning Objective is met.
+Teachers that are assigned courses that require the following assessments will be required to utilize state assessment data to write Student Learning Objectives to reflect the Florida standard(s) needed for student achievement on the following assessments: Grades 3-8 Math, Grades 3-10 ELA, Algebra I, Civics, US History, Biology, and Geometry.
 To achieve this determination, teachers and principals are required to identify outcome measures of student learning.
 These student learning objectives (SLOs) are based on data of the students assigned to the teacher.
 Data is gathered from multiple sources including previous state assessment data, school level, and classroom level assessments, as well as student performance on classwork during the first weeks of the school year.
 Each teacher meets with his or her administrator to discuss and develop goals based on this data.
 The goals are aligned to the data and reflect all students and student groups assigned to the teacher.
 The attainment of the student learning objectives is quantified and converted into the student performance measure reported on the teacher evaluation instrument based on students that are matched and qualified.

 Converting Student Learning Objectives to Student Performance Measures